RESEARCH STARTER

 This disdain grew, and an anti-tipping movement established itself in the early twentieth century in the United States.
 The Anti-Tipping Society of America formed in 1904 in Georgia, and more than one hundred thousand people joined the group and vowed not to tip.
 Laws followed.
 In 1909, the state of Washington became the first to pass anti-tipping legislation.
 Five states followed, but by the mid-1920s, all of these laws had been repealed.

 The federal government tackled the issue of tipping in the 1960s, when Congress passed legislation that allowed tipped workers to legally receive a lower minimum wage than other workers.
-This meant that workers in the service industry, such as restaurant servers and hotel housekeepers, could be paid a lower minimum wage ($2.13 in 2024) because their tips were expected to make up the rest of their wages.
-If these tips did not make up the federal minimum wage ($7.25 by 2024), then the employer would be responsible for paying the workers the difference, known as a tip credit.
+This meant that workers in the service industry, such as restaurant servers and hotel housekeepers, could be paid a subminimum wage ($2.13 as of 2025) because their tips were expected to make up the rest of their wages.
+If these tips did not make up the federal minimum wage ($7.25 by 2025), then the employer would be responsible for paying the workers the difference, known as a tip credit.
 Not all employers followed this law, however.

 Topic Today